 What is Query Rewriting?

 Whenever possible, we rewrite a user's queries to perform better.
-In the following example it will take advantage of existing Partitions to rewrite queries.
+We'll illustrate this using a simple example below:.

 This means that: